• Skip to primary navigation

 Flaky Cheese Hearts

-These homemade flaky crackers are great to nibble on with a glass of wine or as a savory snack for treating your guests.
-Bake them with this easy recipe as well!
+These homemade flaky crackers are great to nibble on with a glass of wine or as a savory snack for entertaining.
+Bake them too with this easy recipe!

 5 from 2 votes